zamicol/zamicol.com/pages/links.md

 Open Source Projects:

-Personal

 Personal Knowledge Base
-https://obsidian.md/ - Obsidian is the private and flexible writing app that adapts to the way you think.
+https://obsidian.md - Obsidian is the private and flexible writing app that adapts to the way you think.